-In our opinion, subject to a few areas in which improvement, as discussed and agreed with the management, is required, the Company has, in all material respects, an adequate internal financial controls system over financial reporting and such internal financial controls over financial reporting were operating effectively as at March 31, 2021, based on the internal control over financial reporting criteria established by the Company considering the essential components of internal control stated in the Guidance Note on Audit of Internal Financial Controls Over Financial Reporting issued by the Institute of Chartered Accountants of India.
+In our opinion, subject to a few areas pertaining to information technology general controls and others, in which improvement, as discussed and agreed with the management, is required, the Company has, in all material respects, an adequate internal financial controls system over financial reporting and such internal financial controls over financial reporting were operating effectively as at March 31, 2022, based on the internal control over financial reporting criteria established by the Company considering the essential components of internal control stated in the Guidance Note on Audit of Internal Financial Controls Over Financial Reporting issued by the Institute of Chartered Accountants of India.

-For Chaturvedi & Shah LLP Chartered Accountants Registration No. 101720W / W100355
+For Chaturvedi & Shah LLP

+Chartered Accountants Registration No. 101720W / W100355

-Partner
+Sandesh Ladha Partner